INVESTOR HREDD PRECISION TOOLS

 ❐ Partially

-Signs of a gender lens include but are not limited to:
+Signs of a gender lens include, but are not limited to:

 • Explicit guidelines or training on how to fight the practice (commonplace in agriculture and mining) of women worker exploitation, for example having women and children work without pay on certain tasks and/or helping the husband fulfill a quota.